FadilKurniawan/Rated-Movie/README.md

 # Rated-Movie
-Rate Movie App that build by using MVVM Architecture for now the project is using Library
+Rate Movie App that build by using MVVM Architecture, for now the project is using Library
 - Retrofit 2
 - RxJava